adierking/unplug/docs/asm.md

 _Expressions_ are special operands which can be passed to commands and other expressions to perform complex calculations.
-Some expressions take no arguments, e.g. `money`, whereas others can take several and some even accept type codes that alter their semantics.
+Some expressions take no arguments, e.g. `money`, whereas others can take several and some even accept atoms that alter their semantics.
 There is no practical limit to how many expressions can be nested inside each other - some `if` statements in the game code are extremely long!

 Note that all expressions evaluate to 32-bit integers, as every value in a script is an integer.